 Having a baby and becoming a mother are some of the most amazing experiences that life can afford.
-However, there are many changes that happen to the body during pregnancy; one of those is gaining weight.
-Starting a postpartum diet can be a great option for new mums who want to lose weight in a healthy way.
+However, many changes happen to the body during pregnancy; one of those is gaining weight.
+Starting a postpartum diet can be a great option for new mums who want to lose weight healthily.

-Gaining a healthy amount of weight is actually important for keeping you and your baby healthy during pregnancy.
-There are many factors that can influence your weight gain, including your pre-pregnancy weight, whether or not you’re carrying twins, muscle mass, physical activity levels, morning sickness and general eating habits.
+Gaining a healthy amount of weight is important for keeping you and your baby healthy during pregnancy.
+Many factors can influence your weight gain, including your pre-pregnancy weight, whether or not you’re carrying twins, muscle mass, physical activity levels, morning sickness, and general eating habits.
 You can learn more about healthy eating during pregnancy.
-In fact, I discuss healthy eating during pregnancy in one of my past articles.
+I discuss healthy eating during pregnancy in one of my past articles.

 Finally, after your baby is born, it is important to take care of yourself and eat nutritious foods (for your sake and your baby’s).
 And if you want to lose some of that weight gained after having your baby, here are nine healthy tips to help with your postpartum diet.